mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

 end
 ```

 In contrast to the Newton-Raphson and Fast Newton-Raphson methods, the Gauss-Seidel method does not require the calculation of the mismatch in active and reactive power injection at each iteration.
 Instead, the [`mismatch!`](@ref mismatch!) function is used solely to verify the convergence criteria.
-At each iteration ``\nu = {1, 2, \dots}``, we calculate the active power injection mismatch for PV and PQ buses, as shown below:
+At each iteration ``\nu = \{1, 2, \dots\}``, we calculate the active power injection mismatch for demand and generator buses, as shown below:
 ```math
     {f}_{P_i}(\mathbf x^{(\nu-1)}) = \Re\{\bar{V}_i^{(\nu - 1)} \bar{I}_i^{*(\nu - 1)}\} - P_i, \;\;\; i \in \mathcal{N}_{\text{pq}} \cup \mathcal{N}_{\text{pv}},
 ```
-We also compute the reactive power injection mismatch for PQ buses, given by:
+We also compute the reactive power injection mismatch for demand buses, given by:
 ```math
   {f}_{Q_i}(\mathbf x^{(\nu-1)}) = \Im\{\bar{V}_i^{(\nu - 1)} \bar{I}_i^{*(\nu - 1)}\} - Q_i, \;\;\; i \in \mathcal{N}_{\text{pq}}.
 ```

-However, these mismatches are not stored as they are only used to obtaine the maximum absolute values of these mismatches.
+However, these mismatches are not stored as they are only used to obtain the maximum absolute values of these mismatches.
 The maximum values of these mismatches are used as termination criteria for the iteration loop if both are less than a predefined stopping criterion ``\epsilon``, as shown below:
 ```math
     \max \{|{f}_{P_i}(\mathbf x^{(\nu-1)})|,\; i \in \mathcal{N}_{\text{pq}} \cup \mathcal{N}_{\text{pv}} \} < \epsilon \\
     \max \{|{f}_{Q_i}(\mathbf x^{(\nu-1)})|,\; i \in \mathcal{N}_{\text{pq}} \} < \epsilon
 ```
-If both of these conditions are satisfied, the iteration loop is terminated.

-After initializing complex bus voltages ``\bar{V}_i^{(0)}`` for all buses in the power system, the function [`solvePowerFlow!`](@ref solvePowerFlow!) proceeds to compute the voltages for PQ buses using the Gauss-Seidel method:
+After initializing complex bus voltages ``\bar{V}_i^{(0)}`` for all buses in the power system, the function [`solvePowerFlow!`](@ref solvePowerFlow!) proceeds to compute the voltages for demand buses using the Gauss-Seidel method:
 ```math
     \bar{V}_{i}^{(\nu)} =
     \cfrac{1}{{Y}_{ii}} \Bigg(\cfrac{{P}_{i} - j{Q}_{i}}{\bar{V}_{i}^{*(\nu-1)}} -